ranenbg/Arduino-FFB-wheel/README.md

 - fw-vXX0 basic version (1 encoder, 4 pedals, 8 buttons, PWM output)
 - fw-vXX1 adds support for shift register
 - fw-vXX2 adds support for shift register+HX711
-- fw-vXX3 adds support for shift register+HX711+MC4725 analog DAC
+- fw-vXX3 adds support for shift register+HX711+MC4725 analog DAC's

  Here is the complete list of all available options that may be added to any of the above firmware*:
 - "a" pedal axis autocalibration enabled